top of page

 Remember that SEO is an ongoing process, so regularly monitor your analytics data to stay ahead of the competition and adapt to changing search trends.

-In fact, you're aware that changes are occurring in the SEO landscape as a result of the development of Search Generative Experience (SGE), or AI-driven search.
+In fact, you're aware that changes are occurring in the SEO landscape as a result of AI or AI Overviews (AIO).

 In conclusion, leveraging Google Analytics can significantly enhance your SEO efforts by providing valuable insights into user behavior, content performance, technical aspects, and more.